LucasMouraPereira/series-fix/README.md

 display the details.

 Click on a series to see details

 See details of each series

 Where the details will be displayed, it must contain the episodes separated by seasons and the possibility of choosing (through a select) which season the user will see the list of episodes

-Utilizar TypeScript.
+Use TypeScript.

-Construir a aplicação usando React.
+Build the application using React.

-Gerencie os estados da maneira que quiser.
+Manage states the way you want.

-Todas as requisições devem utilizar obrigatoriamente a fetch api.
+All requests must use the fetch api.

-Estilização somente com CSS ou SCSS/SASS.
+Styling only with CSS or SCSS/SASS.

 ## Prints
 Home